Joel Hunter

-Joel Carl Hunter (born April 18, 1948 in Shelby, Ohio) is the former senior pastor of Northland, A Church Distributed, a congregation of 20,000 that worshiped at three sites in Central Florida.
+Joel Carl Hunter (born April 18, 1948, in Shelby, Ohio) is a pastor and author.
 He is the author of A New Kind of Conservative (Regal 2008), Church Distributed (Distributed Press 2008) and Inner State 80: Your Journey on the High Way (Higher Life 2009).
 Hunter accepted the presidency of the Christian Coalition in 2006, but resigned before taking the office.
+He delivered the closing benediction on the final day of the 2008 Democratic National Convention.